Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures &

 We'll explore the lunar landscape of Wadi Rum, walking through a canyon and climbing the sand dunes.
-Later we transfer to the Dana Nature Reserve, where we stay in campsite accommodation.
+Later we transfer to the Dana Nature Reserve, where we stay at the Guest House

 We’ll take a hike from the Nature Reserve to Feynan and stay at the Feynan Eco Lodge for 1 night’s accommodation.
 The nature reserve encompasses some of Jordan’s most breathtaking scenery, and became the Kingdom’s sixth wildlife reserve in 1990, thereby protecting all animals — including endangered species such as the ibex.
 The first hour of the walk is the the steepest and walking poles maybe useful.
 14kms (9 miles); ascent 100m, descent 1000m; 5 hours.
-Our accommodation at Dana is a fine example of an eco experience using solar power, sourcing local ingredients for meals where possible and employing local villagers to work in the Lodge.
+Our accommodation at Feynan is a fine example of an eco experience using solar power, sourcing local ingredients for meals where possible and employing local villagers to work in the Lodge.
 Watching the sunset and evening star gazing are perfect ways to end the day.

 We explore the area around Feynan lodge, which was a big copper mining and smelting area during the Roman era.
-We explore the remains as well as hike in the dramatic desert, Jordan Valleys and nearby wadi Ghweir.
+We explore the remains as well as hike in the dramatic desert, Jordan Valleys and nearby Wadi Ghweir.
 We walk for about 2-4 hours, depending on group fitness and ability.
 Up to 200 m ascent/ descent.
-We visit the crusader castle of Shobak before we continue to Petra, with a stop at Shobak Castle, where we stay for four nights' accommodation.
+We continue to Petra, with a stop at Shobak Castle, where we stay for four nights' accommodation.
 Our hotel is located in the town of Petra, Wadi Musa, which is next door to the ancient site allowing easy access.

 A full day exploring the magnificent Red Rose city of Petra.
 Entering thorugh the Siq, we’ll see the magnificent Treasury carved in pink stone, the Roman Theatre, Corinthian and Palace Tombs.
 This afternoon we’ll walk via the dramatic slot canyon of Wadi Muthlim (the dark wadi) or, if the canyon is full of water, via the High Place of Sacrifice and Wadi Farasah with excellent views from the summit.